Modeling. Working. Tattoo Shop Life. Collecting.

 In regards to the actual process of going through with laser treatments, I can explain a few of my personal experiences.
 I’ve had a range of size and age of tattoos lightened.
 Some have been on a colossal scale (my old 90’s back piece for example) to the tiniest ones (on my ears).
 Some have been old tattoos (the Bettie Page one was from the 90’s), and some have been tattoos that were only a couple years old.

 The back piece was most extended to do in one go every session.
-Just like getting a tattoo removal is uncomfortable in some spots more than others, but the great thing about the process is that it’s quick!
+Just like getting a tattoo removal is uncomfortable in some spots more than others.
+The great thing about the process is that it’s quick!
 The most massive laser removal sessions only lasted up to 10 minutes.
-The cold air they use simultaneously with the laser counterbalances the heat from the laser making it much more comfortable compared to the past.
+The cold air they use simultaneously with the laser counterbalances the heat from the laser.
+The Zimmer makes tattoo removal much more comfortable.
 Laser tattoo removal without the Zimmer is brutal!!!
 I work on multiple tattoos during my sessions and even then, the total process is speedy, I usually am in and out in under 30 minutes.
 Your tattoo is iced before they laser it to chill the skin to help with comfort.

 I’ve had nothing but great experiences with each session as the technicians are incredibly knowledgeable and can walk you through the process.
 The Laser technicians always have answers for any question I ever have.
 The healing process was what I was most nervous about, but they have been helpful with follow-ups the day after and make themselves available for any issue that may happen along the way.
 I treat my lasered tattoos with a light coat of Aquaphor to keep the skin hydrated.
 I’ve been lucky with having blister free experiences for which I am thankful!